Caustics of finitely dense inertial particles: Introduction

 The present study builds on two others.
 The first is the work of \citet{meibohm2021}, who derive a caustics condition, expressed as an inequality, in two-dimensional flow for small infinitely-dense particles, and subsequently \cite{meibohm2023} a condition in three-dimensional flow.
 As we discuss later, these conditions are derived for particles `frozen' in place.
 Direct numerical simulations (DNS) \cite{meibohm2024}, showed that caustics events do not always satisfy these inequalities.
 The second is that of \citet{batge2023}, who found the inequality to not be a sufficient condition for infinitely-dense particle caustics, and assuming that the fluid and the particle gradient matrices commute with each other during caustics, showed analytically that particles need to remain within regions of extreme strain for long enough times in order to undergo caustics.
 They further confirmed this through direct numerical simulations.

-While caustics are known to form in strain regions, we ask what kind of strain and how it affects the outcome.
+While caustics are known to form in strain regions, we show how {the kind of strain} affects the outcome.
 Secondly, all real particles are finitely dense, and their caustics formation has not been studied, to our knowledge.
-We do so in two-dimensional flows for particles denser than the fluid.
-We extend the Lagrangian equation for detecting caustics to finite density particles in the \S \ref{sec: system}, and discuss its advantages.
-Next in \S \ref{sec:caus_cond}, we follow \cite{meibohm2021,meibohm2023} to study caustics formation of artificially frozen particles, since it is analytically appealing and reveals some general features.
+We {study caustics } in two-dimensional flows for particles denser than the fluid.
+We extend the Lagrangian equation for detecting caustics to finite density particles in \S \ref{sec: system}, and discuss its advantages.
+Next in \S \ref{sec:caus_cond}, we follow \cite{meibohm2021,meibohm2023} to study caustics formation of artificially frozen particles, since it is analytically appealing.
 Thereafter, we study caustics formation of particles moving as they should, in two flows: a toy flow in \S \ref{pv} consisting of a single point-vortex, and two-dimensional turbulence in \S \ref{turb}.
 Lastly, in \S \ref{conc}, we summarize our findings and discuss their implications.